nginxinc/nginx-ingress-workshops/Plus/labs/lab10/readme.md

     kubectl apply -f lab10/juice-health-good-vs.yaml
     ```

-1. Check your KIC Plus Dashboard again, with Health monitors now green, and your website is up and browser access is restored.
+1. Check your NIC Plus Dashboard again, with Health monitors now green, and your website is up and browser access is restored.
 The connection errors in the Ingress log should have stopped as well.

     ![Good Healthchecks](media/lab10_health_good.png)